 Let’s take a look at some of the more innovative ways to green up your meal plans with these expert tips!

 - Ditch the disposable.
-Brown paper lunch bags are a no-no, especially when there are so many adorable, reusable lunch products on the market.
+Brown paper lunch bags and single use plastic bags are a no-no, especially when there are so many adorable, reusable lunch products on the market.
 Everything from your cutlery to sandwich bags, to napkins, can be bought for multiple uses from companies that specialize in sustainable wares.
+We are big fans of Stashers reusable silicone bags.

 - Give them what they want.
 No, you don’t have to indulge desires for all cookies and cake, but giving kids flavors that they enjoy will help them eat more – and waste less.